aktrikx/arjun_khatiwada/Projects.md

 # Projects 🚀

+## Human Preference Prediction for Chatbot Responses - Kaggle 🏆
+A machine learning project focused on predicting user preferences in chatbot-generated responses using NLP techniques and deep learning models.
+The workflow includes data preprocessing, feature extraction, response evaluation, and model inference.
+Text similarity metrics such as ROUGE, BLEU, and cosine similarity were used to assess chatbot performance, while GPT-2 was leveraged for tokenization and response analysis.
+The project optimizes chatbot alignment with human preferences across multiple languages, ensuring a structured and efficient pipeline.

+---

 ## End-to-End Machine Learning Project on AWS 🤖
 A complete machine learning application to predict customer churn for e-commerce platforms using Python and Flask.
 The project workflow includes data acquisition, preprocessing, model development, and evaluation.
 A web app interface is created using Flask, deployed on an AWS EC2 instance, showcasing skills in model deployment and cloud hosting.